-WHO: Provider name and discipline (Jane Roe, LCSW)

-WHAT: Modality, i.e., what is the name of the billable service, e.g., Cognitive Behavioral Therapy

-WHEN: Frequency (how often) /intensity (how many minutes) / duration (over what period of time).
+- WHO: Provider name and discipline (Jane Roe, LCSW) - WHAT: Modality (what is the name of the billable service?
+For example, cognitive behavioral therapy) - WHEN: Frequency (how often) /intensity (how many minutes) / duration (over what period of time).

 WHY: Purpose: individualized intent of providing this service.